aspose-barcode/Aspose.BarCode-Documentation/_index.md

 Welcome to Aspose.BarCode for Java

 Aspose.BarCode for Java is a robust and reliable barcode generation and recognition component, written in Java, it allows developers to quickly and easily add barcode generation and recognition functionality to their Java applications.
-It is available for the Java SE, Java EE, and Java ME platforms.

 Aspose.BarCode for Java supports the most established barcode standards and barcode specifications.
 It can export to multiple image formats including: BMP, GIF, JPEG, PNG, and TIFF.